MEK83/eve-ai-4.0-legacy/README.md

 EVE AI 4.0

-This is a messy, experimental, unsupported modular AI project.
+This is a working, messy, experimental, unsupported and still essentially working :-) modular AI architecture project.
 Use at your own risk.
 No questions will be answered.
 Fork and have fun!
 !!!note!!!!: use pytorch-gpu compatible python version

 Sincerely yours,